How To Ask Why You Didn’t Get the Job (and actually get a reply)

 Why Didn’t I Get the Job?
 7 Reasons

-Before we dive into how to ask for feedback, first we should discuss why you may have been overlooked for a role (even if you’re qualified).
+Before we dive into how to ask for feedback, first we should discuss why you may have been overlooked for a role--even if you’re highly qualified.

 Reasons Beyond Your Control